DaveOdden/exhibit-a/README.md

 ## Credentials.json

 If this app is forked or pulled down, it will not successfully build.
 I have a credentials.json file in the root project folder containing Google Auth's secrets.
+The credentials.json is imported into the app.module.ts file and is required for this app to work.
 This json structure was retrieved from the Google API console and follows this format:

 ```
 {